-The machine is equipped with a gate valve with a $\frac{1}{2}$ " female NPT connection located at the lower left-hand corner (facing the back) of the machine.
+The glasswasher is equipped with $\frac{1}{2}$ " female NPT connection located at the lower left-hand corner (facing the back) of the glasswasher.
 A 140°F water line should be plumbed to this point.
-The water line used must be of sufficient length and flexibility to permit the machine to be moved for cleaning.
+The water line used must be of sufficient length and flexibility to permit the glasswasher to be moved for cleaning.

-A 1" male NPT fitting is provided for the drain connection on the discharge port of the diverter valve (lower, right-hand corner of machine).
-This fitting may be removed and user provided hardware might be used if necessary to facilitate compliance with local plumbing codes.
-Code requires that the drain discharge provide an air gap no less than 1" or two pipe diameters; whichever is greater, above the flood level rim of an approved floor drain.
+A 1" male NPT fitting is provided for the drain connection on the discharge port of the diverter valve (lower, right-hand corner of glasswasher).
+This fitting may be removed and user provided hardware may be used if necessary to facilitate compliance with local plumbing codes.
+Code requires that the drain discharge provides an air gap no less than 1" or two pipe diameters, whichever is greater, above the flood level rim of an approved floor drain.